hansbuehler/cdxbasics/README.md

             self.config_training.done()

 Use `copy()` to make a bona fide copy of a child, without marking the source child as 'done'. `copy()` will return a config which shares the same status as the source object.
 If you want an "unused" copy, use `clean_copy()`.
 A virtual clone is created via `clone()`.
 A cloned config stores information on usage in the same place for the original object.
-Thiis is also the semantic of the copy constructor.
+This is also the semantic of the copy constructor.

 #### Self-recording all available configuration parameters